 The Course Design Institute (CDI) is a short course where participants will design or revise a course they plan on teaching within the next two terms (Fall 2022 or Winter 2023), including writing learning outcomes, choosing appropriate teaching strategies, and creating assessments that will reflect student learning.
 The CDI will consist of hree face-to-face sessions as well as online materials and activities.
 The sessions are held over three weeks.
 This course can be used towards Teaching Certification with GMCTL for faculty members.

-The Course Design Institute is only open to instructors, not graduate students.
+The Course Design Institute is open to USask instructors, not graduate students.

 - Write plain language learning outcomes to articulate the knowledge, understanding, attitudes, and skills that learners should have by the end of your course (and potentially related labs)